YogaX 200-Hour Yoga Teacher Training with Healthcare Setting Emphasis

 One is offered entirely synchronously online; the other offers a mixed format of approximately 80 hours in person at Stanford and the rest online

 1. From January to June 2025, we will host a YTT200 that will be fully synchronously online.
-It will meet mostly on Saturdays, with the exception of once a month, when we will also meet on Sunday.
+It will meet every Saturdays, all day.
 The Program will start the weekend of January 18 and will end the weekend of June 8.
 More details will be announced soon; applications are now open (see link below).

 • “This training has really deepened and enriched my work as a trauma-informed psychologist.
 I have felt more readily able to attend to healing in different contexts (not just through talk therapy) and have felt more presence with my clients.
 Because this training really shifted ways that I think about myself, others, and yoga, I have experienced similar shifts in my work life.”